LiahimRatman/nhl-api-client/README.md

 If you encounter any issues or have questions:

 1. Check the [examples](examples/) directory
-2. Open an issue on GitHub
+2. Open an issue on GitHub: https://github.com/liahimratman/nhl-api-client/issues
 3. Read the API documentation above

 ## Acknowledgments